LinkWellNodes/Documentation/docs/about/About.md

+---
+description: We are a U.S.-based Chainlink Oracle specializing in secure delivery of real-world data onto the blockchain.
+---

 # About Us
 **Led by truth over trust.
 Driven to innovate, build and create.
 Our mission is to support Chainlink in enabling developers, startups and enterprises to unlock the true value of Web3.**